Asymmetric breast reduction with vertical plication short scar technique

 Following the consultation I write to the insurance company with the specific examinations finding they request.
 Almost all cases of significantly large breasts would qualify.
 Those who simply need a breast lift with no removal of breast tissue do not qualify.

-Examples of Mr Davis’ work can be seen at www.breast-surgery.co.nz.
+Examples of Mr Davis’ work can be seen in the galleries above.
+These examples have been selected to show the scars in the early healing period.
 Specific examples of anatomic variations may also be shown during a consultation where appropriate.

 It is normal for a breast lift ( called a mastopexy) to be done during breast reduction surgery.
 This lifts the nipple and areola into a higher position if they have dropped.
 The areola diameter is narrowed to a standard size (just over 4 cm wide).
 The areola is centralised over the area of breast prominence where is would typically be in youthful women with smaller breasts.